-You must have completed the 21 hours of CERT Initial Training in order to participate in these volunteer components.
+You must have completed the 21 hours of CERT Initial Training to participate in these volunteer components.

 As previously announced, Cobb County EMA has determined the new directions for volunteers who have completed their CERT Initial Training.

-Outside of the Volunteer Organizations Active in Disasters (VOAD) members such as Red Cross, Salvation Army, UMCOR and many others, four functional volunteer teams have been created under Cobb EMA as follows:
+Outside of the Volunteer Organizations Active in Disasters (VOAD) members such as the Red Cross, Salvation Army, UMCOR, and many others, four functional volunteer teams have been created under Cobb EMA as follows:

 Damage Assessment Team